sethbaird01/resume/README.md

 A single-page, one-column resume.
-The three main sections are education, experience, and projects.
+The three main sections are experience, skills, and education.

 ### Build using PDFLaTeX